Epson ActionNote

-The ActionNote was a series of laptop computers developed by Epson America in 1993.
+The ActionNote was a series of notebook-sized laptops developed by Epson America in 1993.
 The series was Epson's answer to the small businesses and home office market for laptops and initially ran alongside their corporate-oriented NB series of laptops.
 The series was segmented into premium and low-cost offerings and included a subnotebook, the ActionNote 4000.
-The bulk of the laptops' manufacturing was performed by ASE Technologies of Taiwan, with the exception of the short-lived initial entries into the 700 series, which were produced by Jabil Circuit.
+The bulk of the laptops' manufacturing was performed by ASE Technologies of Taiwan, with the exception of the 650 and 660 series, which were produced by Compal, and the short-lived initial entries into the 700 series, which were produced by Jabil Circuit.
 The ActionNote received mixed, mostly positive, reception in its lifespan before Epson America silently left the personal computer market in 1996.

 Development and specifications

-Epson, which is sometimes credited for being the first to market a laptop computer with the HX-20 in 1982, introduced the ActionNote series in April 1993.
+Epson, which is sometimes credited for being the first to market a notebook computer with the HX-20 in 1982, introduced the ActionNote series in April 1993.
 Development for the ActionNote was led by Sanford Weisman, portable computer product manager at Epson America, who was also instrumental in the design of the company's earlier NB series of laptops.
 In response to criticism that the purported piecemeal replacement of the NB line with the ActionNote would cause the company to fall further behind in laptop innovations, Weisman said that NB would continue to be marketed simultaneously with the ActionNote—the former being sold to large businesses through reseller networks and the latter to small businesses and home office buyers through retailers.
 All entries in the ActionNote line came preinstalled with MS-DOS and Microsoft Windows, starting with Windows 3.1 for the 4SLC-25, Windows 3.11 for the 700 series, and Windows 95 with the 660 and 880 series.

 Epson used Cyrix's microprocessors exclusively for the ActionNote.
 The first laptop in the series, the ActionNote 4SLC-25, was released in April 1993 and featured a 486SLC with a clock speed of 25 MHz, later bumped to 33 MHz and 50 MHz.
 The ActionNote 4000, released in July 1993, sported a subnotebook form factor and had a 486SLC clocked at 33 MHz.
 In February 1994, Epson introduced the 500C and 700 series ActionNotes.
 The former introduced a color display to the series with a passive-matrix LCD and had a 50 MHz 486SLC2, while the latter featured Cyrix's 486DX at 33 MHz.
 Though technically clocked slower than the 500C, the 700 machines actually were more powerful, owing to the true 32-bit nature of that processor.
 Epson followed this up with the 766 series, the first laptop to offer Cyrix's 66-MHz 486DX2.